socadk/design-practice-repository/artifact-templates/DPR-UseCase.md

 To classify use cases, Alistair Cockburn suggests to specify the *design scope* of a use case, ranging from black-box organization to single component.
 To indicate the level of detail to readers (and  writers as well), use cases may be annotated with a *goal level*.
 In the context of API and service design, strive to write on the *user goal* or *subfunction* level (@Cockburn:2001).

+Resist the temptation to start designing in a use case specification; a use case is an analysis artifact.
+It describes what a system does (when being observed from the outside), not how it does do.

+In most cases, specify the system behavior on a rather abstract, conceptual level; do not let technology details slip in.
+The more technical your use case specification is, the more it has to change when technology changes, and you run the risk of entering design mode by stealth.

 ### Origins and Signs of Use

 The history of use cases dates back to Ivar Jacobson in 1986.
 They are an essential tool in many project management methodologies, see [Wikipedia](https://en.wikipedia.org/wiki/Use_case#History) for a summary.